Wartime sexual violence: Russian invasion of the Amur

 Cattle and horses in the hundreds were looted and 243 ethnic Daur Mongolic girls and women were raped by Russian Cossacks under Yerofey Khabarov when he invaded the Amur river basin in the 1650s.
 The Albazinians were told to marry Solon Evenki widows by the Board of Rites.
 Mongol and Manchu women were married by the Albazinians.
 The wives married by the Albazinians were former jailed convicts.

+American Revolutionary War

+British soldiers and German mercenaries accompanying them raped American women and girls during the American Revolutionary War.
+Eyewitness testimonies and contemporary newspapers reported multiple instances of rape committed by British and German soldiers, often alongside other atrocities such as looting and the destruction of property.
+A Continental Army colonel described British rampages as involving "murder, rape, rapine, and violence."
+In 1776, The Pennsylvania Evening Post detailed the rapes of girls as young as ten and thirteen by British soldiers and reported women being taken to British camps for "sexual purposes".

 Four Days of Ghent

 During the Four Days of Ghent (13–16 November 1789), part of the Brabant Revolution, Patriot rebels tried to capture the city of Ghent from a weak Imperial Army garrison, which sought to retain the Austrian Netherlands for the Habsburg Monarchy.
 After the first day of fighting was over, and the night fell, plundering started.
-Primarily the Imperial troops, most notably the "Clerfayt" Regiment, badly misbehaved by robbing, raping and killing about.
+Primarily the Imperial troops, most notably the "Clerfayt" Regiment, badly misbehaved by robbing, raping and killing.
 Both Imperial and Patriot sources report an astonishing lack of discipline amongst the Imperial soldiers, and that their crimes committed against civilians at the early stages of combat was a crucial factor in motivating the civilian population of Ghent to side with the rebels.